What Shopify built-in inventory tool was — and why merchants relied on it

 Set up low-stock monitoring for your full catalog

 Once your key suppliers and reorder points are configured, check EZStock's demand dashboard weekly.
-It surfaces which products are below their reorder point relative to current velocity and supplier lead time — the same forward-looking view Stocky provided.
+It surfaces which products are below their reorder point relative to current velocity and supplier lead time — the same forward-looking view built-in inventory tool provided.
 You can act on these signals immediately by creating a PO directly from the dashboard, without navigating to products manually.

 The migration isn't just a lateral move.
-EZStock covers everything Stocky did and fixes two limitations merchants commonly complained about:
+EZStock covers everything built-in inventory tool did and fixes two limitations merchants commonly complained about:

 Professional PDF purchase orders

-Stocky created purchase orders inside the app but couldn't export them as PDFs.
+The built-in tool created purchase orders but couldn't export them as PDFs.
 Merchants had to copy the information manually into a formatted document before sending to suppliers.
 EZStock generates a formatted PDF for every PO and can email it directly to the supplier from within the app.
 The entire "create, export, email" workflow that used to take 20 minutes takes under 2.

 Partial receiving with accurate inventory updates